Originally posted 2014-12-03 08:00:16.

 - 2 pieces of fabric and vinyl at 4″ x 22″ – Handles

 - 1 piece of fabric and vinyl at 7″ x 33″ – Bag Gusset

 My poor old lunch bag…

 I cut the pieces out of vinyl first since the paper backing has a grid.
 I laid the pieces on the burlap, then cut the burlap pieces out.
 The vinyl is easy to apply to the fabric… Remove the paper backing from the vinyl and apply the vinyl to the wrong side of the fabric with the tacky side down.
-Set the iron for medium heat (no steam) and use the paper backing as a press cloth.
+Set the iron for medium heat (no steam) and use the paper backing as a press cloth over the vinyl.
 Turn the fabric piece over and press from the right side for a few seconds.
-(For more info, see the label with the vinyl!)
+(For more info, see the label that came with the vinyl!)
 Do not let the iron come into contact with the vinyl – it will melt!